 Certify In-Skill Purchasing Skills

-In-skill products are evaluated when the skill they are associated with is submitted for certification.
-Make sure that your skill passes all of the certification requirements for a custom skill, as well as the test cases in the following sections.
+After you submit your skill for certification, Amazon evaluates your in-skill products.
+Make sure that your skill passes all the certification requirements for a custom skill, as well as the test cases in the following sections.

 - Functional tests